barichd/brailleorch/borframework.md

 Add extra tie to new system (checkbox, default unchecked)
 Some countries have such a custom, to add a reference tie when the tied measure starts at a new system in bar-over-bar/line-over-line formats, or a new section in section-by-section format.

+Apply extended lines for non-text use (checkbox)
+If checked, temporary braille symbols will be applied for the user to change freely.
+In Musicxml, an extended line is usually marked as a dashed line.
+See discussion in [section 6.4](#6-4) for details.

 Harp pedalling format (combobox)
 Text
 USA